SCoRe: Submodular Combinatorial Representation Learning: Appendix

 The Term 1 represents a negative sum over similarities in set $A_k$ and is thus submodular in nature.
 The Term 2 is exactly $L_{C_f}$ of Graph-Cut (GC) with $\lambda = 1$ and is also submodular in nature.
-Since the sum of two submodular functions is also submodular, $L(\theta, A_k)$ in Equation \ref{eq:opl} is also \textbf{submodular}.
+Since the sum of two submodular functions is also submodular, the underlying function $f(A_k; \theta)$ in $L(\theta, A_k)$ as in \cref{eq:opl} is also \textbf{submodular}. \end{proof}